peteradrichem/Xul/README.rst

 .. image:: https://img.shields.io/pypi/v/xul
    :target: https://pypi.org/project/Xul/

+Xul is a set of XML scripts written in Python.
+Documentation can be found on `Read The Docs`_.

 .. contents::

 Xul scripts
 ===========

-XML utilities written in Python.

 - ``ppx``: pretty print XML
 - ``xp``: select nodes in XML source